bot13956/weather_pattern/README.md

 weather_data.csv: This NOAA dataset contains weather data from several data stations near Ann Arbor, Michigan, United States .
 This data comes from a subset of The National Centers for Environmental Information (NCEI) Daily Global Historical Climatology Network (GHCN-Daily).
 The GHCN-Daily is comprised of daily climate records from thousands of land surface stations across the globe.

 analysis.ipynb: Jupiter notebook that imports the dataset, performs elementary data exploration and analysis, and then plots the weather pattern for visualization.

+analysis.R: R script that performs a similar calculation as the python analysis.ipynb file.

+output.PNG: Output generated from R code.